NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-11-my-first-post.md

 -5 -4  0  0  1 | 0
 {% endhighlight %}

-**From this tableau we know that x1 and x2 is a non-basic variable, so x1 = x2 = 0.
+**From this tableau we know that x1 and x2 are non-basic variables, so x1 = x2 = 0.
 This represents our starting feasible point on the graph (0,0).**

 # Step 4: Check Optimality